New Funding for Environmental Science Education Programs

 The project will culminate in a conference during the 2020-2021 school year to share Conservatory Lab’s environmental science curriculum and interdisciplinary projects.
-With the support of the Center for Artistry and Scholarship (CAS), Conservatory Lab will offer this conference to elementary and middle school educators throughout greater Boston to share insight into environmental education best practices, including youth participatory research that will be shared in a student symposium.
-“We’re so grateful to the Cedar Tree Foundation for both supporting STEAM and in-depth environmental education at Conservatory Lab, and for helping us to share what we’ve learned to amplify the work throughout the region,” said Linda Nathan, CAS Executive Director.
+Conservatory Lab will offer this conference to elementary and middle school educators throughout greater Boston to share insight into environmental education best practices, including youth participatory research that will be shared in a student symposium.
+“We’re so grateful to the Cedar Tree Foundation for both supporting STEAM and in-depth environmental education at Conservatory Lab, and for helping us to share what we’ve learned to amplify the work throughout the region,” said Ms. Mack.

 Sophia Kolehmainen, Executive Director of the Cedar Tree Foundation, shared her excitement about the work that the grant makes possible, noting, “The Cedar Tree Foundation is thrilled to support the science program at The Conservatory Lab Charter School.
 Our hope is that our grant provides excellence in science education to the world’s future leaders and citizens who will be most charged with addressing compelling environmental issues.”